When I think of my grandmother, I think of arancini.

 One afternoon in Palermo, they found themselves wandering a quiet residential street during the riposo.
 My grandmother likely enjoyed the lack of noise, but was disappointed by the drabness and decay of the houses.
 The streets were tidy, but the stucco on the houses peeled and cracked.
 No color.
 This was not how she imagined Sicily to be.

 She didn’t have long to process her disappointment.
 The annoying buzz of a motor scooter approaching from behind broke her concentration.
-It was a Vespa Lambretta– a mode of transportation charming when used by likes of Audrey Hepburn and Gregory Peck in Roman Holiday, but upsetting when the rider is a purse snatcher with no obvious Hollywood connections.
+It was a Vespa Lambretta– a mode of transportation that might be charming when used by likes of Audrey Hepburn and Gregory Peck in Roman Holiday, but upsetting when the rider is a purse snatcher with no obvious Hollywood connections.

 The thief may have viewed my grandmother as an ideal target– a sixty-something American tourist, which in thieving circles means: lots of cash, not much resistance.
 He did exactly what you might have expected him to do: he rode up behind her and grabbed her handbag.
 Unfortunately for him, my grandmother refused to play the role of the victim.